abacus-gene/paml-tutorial/positive-selection/01_protocol_analyses/03_branchsite_models/README.md

 ```

 # Likelihood Ratio Test
+Now, we can test whether the branch-site model A fits the data better than its modified version
+with one less parameter.

-First, we need to extract those lines that have `lnL` and then
+First, we extract those lines that have the `lnL` term and then
 remove unnecessary information to keep only the `lnL` value.
-We will do this for both
+We will do this for the three analyses
-analyses.
-The files will be saved in `03_branchsite_models`:
+which likelihood values we want to compare:

 ```sh
 # Run from `03_branchsite_models`